McNamara84/elmo/README.md

   - [DataCite documentation](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/fundingreference/#awardtitle)
   - Example values: `Socioenvironmental Monitoring of the Amazon Basin and Xingu`, `Grantmaking at a glance`

+### GGMs Properties (Essential)

+Viable for the implementation for the ICGEM platform.
+This form group collects the essential characteristics of a Global Geopotential Model (GGM).
+If any field in this group is filled, all essential fields become required.

+- **Model Type**

+  The type of gravity field model being described.
+  - Data type: String
+  - Occurrence: 1
+  - The corresponding field in the database is called: `model_type` in the `GGM_Properties` table
+  - Restrictions: Must be selected from a controlled list
+  - Example values: `Static`, `Temporal`
+  - Mapping: mapped to `<modelType>` in the XML export

+- **Mathematical Representation**

+  The mathematical framework used to represent the gravity field.
+  - Data type: String
+  - Occurrence: 1
+  - The corresponding field in the database is called: `math_representation` in the dedicated math representation table
+  - Restrictions: Must be selected from a controlled list
+  - Example values: `Spherical Harmonics`
+  - Mapping: mapped to `<mathematicalRepresentation>` in the XML export

+- **Celestial Body**

+  The planetary body for which the gravity field model is computed.
+  - Data type: String
+  - Occurrence: 0-1
+  - The corresponding field in the database is called: `celestial_body` in the `GGM_Properties` table
+  - Restrictions: Must be selected from a controlled list
+  - Example values: `Earth`, `Moon of the Earth`, `Mars`, `Ceres`, `Venus`, `Other`
+  - Mapping: mapped to `<celestialBody>` in the XML export

+- **File Format**

+  The file format used for the model data, typically following ICGEM standards.
+  - Data type: String
+  - Occurrence: 0-1
+  - The corresponding field in the database is called: `file_format` in the dedicated file format table
+  - Restrictions: Must be selected from a controlled list (populated from the ICGEM format database)
+  - Example values: `icgem1.0`, `icgem2.0`, `ASCII`
+  - Mapping: mapped to `<fileFormat>` in the XML export

+- **Model Name**

+  The unique identifier for the gravity field model.
+  - Data type: String
+  - Occurrence: 1
+  - The corresponding field in the database is called: `model_name` in the `GGM_Properties` table
+  - Restrictions: No spaces allowed; must be unique and descriptive
+  - Example values: `EIGEN-6C4`, `GOCO06s`, `GGM05G`
+  - Mapping: mapped to `<modelName>` in the XML export

+- **Product Type**

+  Specifies the type of gravity field product.
+  - Data type: String
+  - Occurrence: 0-1
+  - The corresponding field in the database is called: `product_type` in the `GGM_Properties` table
+  - Restrictions: Must be selected from a controlled list
+  - Example values: `Gravity Field`, `Topographic Gravity Field`
+  - Mapping: mapped to `<productType>` in the XML export

 </details>

 <details>